Higher homotopy categories, higher derivators, and K-theory: Higher homotopy categories

+(Using the definition of $n$-truncated objects, we see that $\C^{\Delta^1}$ is again $n$-truncated.)
 Conversely, if $\C$ is an $(n+1)$-category and $\C^{\simeq}$ is $n$-truncated, then it is possible to show that $\Map(\Delta^k, \C)$ is $n$-truncated by induction on $k \geq 0$, from which it follows that $\C$ is $n$-truncated.
 (I am grateful to Hoang Kim Nguyen for interesting discussions related to this remark.) \end{remark}

 Let $\catinf$ denote the category of $\infty$-categories, regarded as enriched in $\infty$-categories, and let $\catn$ denote the full subcategory of $\catinf$ which is spanned by $n$-categories.

 \begin{proposition} Let $\C$ and $\D$ be $\infty$-categories and let $n \geq 1$ be an integer. \begin{itemize} \item[(a)] The natural map $\h_n (\C \times \D) \xrightarrow{\cong} \h_n \C \times \h_n \D$ is an isomorphism. \item[(b)] There is a functor